-This course teaches you the skill of writing in English as well as thinking critically for that purpose.
+This free course teaches you the skill of writing in English as well as thinking critically for that purpose.
 Writing in English is a challenge that many Arab and second language speakers of English face.
 And recognizing that challenge, we have built this course specifically to help you develop your ideas in English.

 You would need this course if you are entering University or the job market and is struggling with writing essays, graduation projects, reports, giving presentations and sending emails for work.
 If any of these are the challenge you face, take this course and find out how it will help you progress.